Ayr: Sport

 Ayr Curling Club play at the curling rink in Limekiln Road and Ayr's cricket team plays in Cambusdoon.
 The town's leisure centre, Citadel Leisure Centre opened in 1997 at the mouth of the River Ayr and at the seafront at the South Harbour area.
 Its facilities include a main hall measuring 34 × 27 m, accommodating various sports including 5-a-side football, basketball, volleyball, netball, indoor hockey, indoor cricket practice, badminton and short tennis.
 As well as individual sports, sporting events and competitions, the hall has hosted exhibitions, concerts, trade fairs, election counts and awards ceremonies.
 The Citadel Leisure Centre is home to South Ayrshire Volleyball Club as well as being the town's only public swimming pool and diving pool.
 The Troon Tornadoes play their national league matches at the Citadel, despite not being an Ayr team.
 Additionally, Ayr has a Strathclyde league basketball team, Ayr Storm.

 Speedway was staged at Dam Park in 1937, when two meetings, organised by Maurice and Roland Stobbart from Cumbria took place, featuring riders who raced in the north of England, at venues such as Workington and Hyde Road in Manchester.
 Ayr has a sandy beach with an esplanade.
-This is very popular with joggers and day-trippers.
+This is popular with joggers and day-trippers.
 Whitletts Activity Centre also serves the town of Ayr.
 It has an 11-a side outdoor soccer pitch and an indoor 5-a-side football pitch.
 Near Whitletts Activity Centre there is also a 5-a-side football complex called "Pro Soccer".